kqarryzada/NeoDefaults/README.md

 # The NeoDefaults Installer for Team Fortress 2
-NeoDefaults is a no-nonsense config installer geared towards new players of TF2.
-It is designed to be fast and seamless, and it will apply better game settings in under a minute.
-Better yet, it only needs to be run once.
+NeoDefaults is a no-nonsense config installer for [Team Fortress 2](https://store.steampowered.com/app/440/Team_Fortress_2/) that updates the game with the best default settings.
+It is fast, seamless, easy to use, and only needs to be run once to take advantage of settings that will instantly improve the game experience.
+All changes that NeoDefaults makes are fully supported by Valve and are not considered exploits.

 ## Download and Install
-The fastest way to install should take you about a minute to complete, download time included.
+The fastest way to improve your game settings with NeoDefaults will take less than a minute.
 1. Download the latest [release](https://github.com/kqarryzada/NeoDefaults/releases).
-1. Run the `.exe` file.
+1. Unzip the folder and run the `.exe` file.
-1. Select "Basic Installation", install the files, and exit NeoDefaults.
+1. Select "Basic Installation" and install the files.

 That's it.
 After this, you're ready to launch TF2 and take advantage of the new settings.